Exercising and osteoarthritis: everything you need to know

 Yoga and Pilates are also great ways of improving your flexibility.
 According to a Medical News Today article by Hannah Nichols, yoga is low-impact and safe for people when a well-trained instructor is guiding the practice.
 The article described what yoga is, the different types and risks and side-effects.

 Better Health Channel describes Pilates (or the Pilates method) as a series of about 500 exercises inspired by calisthenics, yoga and ballet.
 Pilates lengthens and stretches all the major muscle groups in the body in a balanced fashion.
 Not only does it help with flexibility, it is also an effective way of strengthening your body and improving balance.

-Building and maintaining strong muscles helps to support and take pressure off sore joints, strengthen bones and improve balance.
+Building and maintaining muscle strength helps to support and take pressure off sore joints, strengthen bones and improve balance.